itsayopapi/ALX-PORTFOLIO-PROJECT/README.md

 To set up Kamva MindPal locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/itsayopapi/HTML.git`
+1. Clone the repository: `git clone https://github.com/itsayopapi/KamvaMindPal.git`
-2. Navigate to the project directory: `cd HTML`
+2. Navigate to the project directory: `cd KamvaMindPal `
 3. Open the index.html file in your preferred web browser.

 ## Usage